dnebauer/dotfiles-vim/README.md

 vcsh-vim
 ========

-Personal vim configuration files in a vcsh repository.
+Personal vim configuration in a vcsh repository.